love bites: why dogs bite

 If there are open wounds, do your best to obtain the other dog’s medical records before you head to the vet to ensure that he or she has been properly vaccinated against rabies.
 Accidents like this are just another reason to make sure that your pet is always up to date on her rabies vaccine.
 If the fight was serious, and you believe your dog to be in grave danger, go straight to your veterinarian or emergency center.
 You can always find medical records at a later time.

 Biting the hand that feeds

 A quick word on preventing bites to people is also in order.
-Each year, nearly five million people are bitten by dogs, and last year alone there were 33 deaths associated with dog attacks.
+Each year, nearly five million people are bitten by dogs.
 Of those five million people bitten, about one million sought medical attention, with over half of those being children.

 It is important to remember that ANY dog can bite (even your own precious pooch).
 In fact, most people are actually bitten by dogs that they know or are familiar with.
 Dog bites to other dogs and people are a serious matter, especially when children are involved.
 Do your best to ensure that they do not occur under your watch.